Combat Ageism & Fight for Social Justice

 As Americans continue to live longer and healthier lives, it is vital that we find innovative solutions to ensure prosperity and aging.
 Aging is a dynamic process that fosters new skills and understanding that we can share with our communities.
 Increasingly, the conversation focuses on creating effective practices and policies to support older adults, combat ageism and promote social justice.

-Our interdisciplinary program looks comprehensively at aging—a demographically inevitable process—and prepares students for emerging careers by shifting the conversation surrounding aging populations.
+Our interdisciplinary 30-credit program looks comprehensively at aging—a demographically inevitable process—and prepares students for emerging careers by shifting the conversation surrounding aging populations.
 Georgetown University’s new M.S.
 Aging & Health Program goes beyond geriatrics to the study of aging well in today’s society.
 We are training the next generation of leaders in the field of aging.
-Through multidisciplinary training in theory, economics, policy and the human experience of aging; the Aging and Health program examines how society can construct a healthier understanding of aging and build a more age-integrated society.
+Through multidisciplinary training, theory, economics, policy, and the human experience of aging; the Aging and Health program examines how society can construct a healthier understanding of aging and build a more age-integrated society.